TorchLean

 All of the following are registered under the unified verification CLI; see the verification CLI API for the authoritative list and defaults:

-• TorchLean, IR, and IBP plus CROWN demo (ops like softmax and mse_loss): torchlean-crown-ops
+• TorchLean, IR, and IBP plus CROWN example (ops like softmax and mse_loss): torchlean-crown-ops

-• Margin / robustness demos: torchlean-robustness, digits, margin-cert
+• Margin / robustness examples: torchlean-robustness, digits, margin-cert

 • PINN workflows: pinn-cert, pinn-cli, pinn-dataset-check